BloomTech-Labs/didact-be/README.md

 create a .env file that includes the following:

+   * ADMIN_SECRET - a secret for the seeded users
    * DB_ENV - production, development, testing, staging
    * JWT_SECRET - a secret for signing json web tokens
    * FACEBOOK_APP_ID - facebook id for our app